tawi1/DotsTrafficCity/docs/source/fcg.rst

 #.
 Configure all generator settings in the inspector.
 #.
 Press `Generate` button.
 #.
-Edit road segments in the scene as needed.
+Edit generated road segments in the scene as needed.
 #.
 In the :ref:`Hub <subsceneGenerator>` object in the scene, generate the subscene.
 #.
 If you need to regenerate roads, select :ref:`Hub <subsceneGenerator>`, press `Move back` button, then regenerate roads in `FCGSceneGenerator` & press `Generate` again in the :ref:`Hub <subsceneGenerator>`.